josh-greaves/darkphoton/README.md

 - limit_plot.py: python code to produce the plot.
 Contains read-in's of relevant root files, and hardcoded values from the following spreadsheet (sorry)
 - JGreaves_limits_calc.xlsx: a rudimentary but potentially helpful spreadsheet of results detailing calculations made.
 (Connection point between MA5 output and limit_plot.py)

-#### MadGraph simulation
+#### MadGraph
-For limits calculated from MadGraph simulation, run MadGraph (I used v2_9_4) to produce .hepmc output files
+For limits calculated from MadGraph simulation, run MadGraph (I used v2_9_4) to produce .hepmc output files.
+MadGraph can be temperamental.
+I presume here that the user already has a working version (I have not found a definitive procedure to get it working).
+The gist of it is: Download a clean, new version of MadGraph.
+At the MG5 prompt, Install hepmc, lhapdf, pythia8, madgraph_pythia_interface, madanalysis5; not necessarily in that order.
+The local directory of a working version needs to be zipped up (into "mg5.tgz" in my example) in order to be un-tar'd in 'condor space', when submitting jobs to the cluster.

+#### MadGraph simulation (on lxplus)
 1. Run begin.py.
 This either runs the launch script, or submits to condor.
+NOTE: running begin is designed to launch Madgraph many times, with different input parameters.
+2. The launch scripts (e.g. run_mg5.sh) can be run individually, or the contained commands entered at the MG5 command prompt manually.
-2. .hepmc's will be output in the directory designated in the launch script (e.g. run_mg5.sh)
+3. .hepmc's will be output in the directory designated in the launch script (e.g. run_mg5.sh)
-#### MadAnalysis5
+#### MadAnalysis5 (on lxplus8)
 To calculate the limits from .hepmc using madanalyis on lxplus8 (madanalysis can be a bit -very- temperamental).

 Configure MA5: